SuchithaMisra/CSE3150/Labs/Lab06/README.md

-# Lab06
+# Lab06 - Matrix Based Reachability

-This is the README for Lab06.
+This is the README for Lab06 - Matrix Based Reachability.
 It contains information about how to build and run the code.

 ## Usage

-To run Main file in Lab05, use the following commands:
+To run Main file in Lab06, use the following commands:

 1. Compile the code: